Unfortunately I didn't quite get the results I needed to get into my first choice

 - Pizza - make up a budget pizza base or plain scone mix.
 Flatten onto a greased baking tray.
 Top with tomato puree, mixed herbs, grated cheese and any toppings you have (choose from onion, pepper, mushrooms, tinned pineapple, olives, tinned sweetcorn etc.) Cook at 200C/Gas 6 for 10-15 mins.

-- Pasta/rice with chickpeas in spicy tomato sauce - Fry 1 small chopped onion in a drop of vegetable oil, add 1 crushed clove garlic, 1 tbsp tomato puree, 1 tin budget chopped tomatoes, ½ tin budget chickpeas, a grated carrot/sliced mushrooms/chopped red pepper, 1 tsp chilli powder or garam masala.
+- Pasta or rice with chickpeas in spicy tomato sauce - Fry 1 small chopped onion in a drop of vegetable oil, add 1 crushed clove garlic, 1 tbsp tomato puree, 1 tin budget chopped tomatoes, ½ tin budget chickpeas, a grated carrot/sliced mushrooms/chopped red pepper, 1 tsp chilli powder or garam masala.
 Simmer for 15 minutes, meanwhile cook the pasta or rice.

 - Lentil spag-bol - Follow above recipe but swap the chickpeas for 50g dried red lentils and 100ml water (reduce the amount of water and add a glug of red wine if there's any going!)
 Swap the chilli powder for 1 tsp mixed herbs.
 Simmer for around 20 minutes.